timestats

 Description

-Aggregate resource columns at every point in time, based on (optional) grouping columns.
+Aggregate columns at every point in time, based on (optional) grouping columns.
 For example, if you have a resource with a primary key “switch id, port id” and you want to calculate values by “switch id” and retaining full temporal resolution, you would use timestats, as opposed to timechart which buckets data into evenly-sized bins.

 If groupby is not specified, the default grouping will be used.
 The default grouping for timestats is the set of primary key columns.
 This means that the count of events on the default grouping per point in time will usually be one, so you will usually want to use a grouping other than the default.